Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Margin Aware Sample Selection

-In Primal-Dual Continual Learning with Sample selection (PDCL-S), the buffer is filled by leveraging the per-sample dual variables $\lambda(x, y)$.
-Specifically, given a buffer partition $n_1, \cdots, n_t$, the generic mechanism $FB$ for populating the buffer in Algorithm~\ref{alg:pdcl} is particularized to filling the buffer with the samples with the highest associated dual variable from each class.
-Thus, this method can be interpreted as a near-matching between the buffer-induced distribution $\mathcal{B}_t(x, y)$ and the optimal dual variable function $\mathbf{\lambda}^{\star}_t(x, y)$.
-In order to avoid sampling outliers, we discard samples with extremely high dual variables before sampling.
+In Primal-Dual Continual Learning with Sample selection (PDCL-S), the buffer is filled by leveraging the per-sample dual variables $\lambda_{x, y}$, which act as an informativeness score, indicating the sensitivity of the performance on current task with respect to each stored sample.
+We then interpret $\boldsymbol{\lambda}(t) / \| \boldsymbol{\lambda}(t) \|_{1}$ as a probability distribution over $\mathcal{X}\times\mathcal{Y}$, where the probability of storing a pair $(x, y)$ is given by the magnitude of its dual variable $\lambda_{x, y}(t)$.
+Specifically, given a buffer partition $n_1, \cdots, n_t$, the generic mechanism $FB$ for populating the buffer in Algorithm~\ref{alg:pdcl} is implemented by sampling without replacement from this discrete distribution.
+Thus, (PDCL-S) aims to match the buffer-induced distribution $\mathfrak{B}(t)$ and the optimal dual variable function $\boldsymbol{\lambda}(t)$. where $\boldsymbol{\lambda}_k(t) = \left[ \lambda_{x, y}(t) : (x, y) \in \mathcal{B}_k(t) \right]$ denotes the vector of dual variables associated to the samples in the $k^{th}$ partition of the memory buffer.
+Observe that the procedure of defining informativeness scores (e.g, output entropy \citep{al_survey}, gradient norm \citep{BADGE}, expected risk reduction \citep{elenter2022a}) to perform sample selection is ubiquitous in active learning.

-\section{Experimental validation}
+\section{Experimental Validation}

-To highlight the versatility of the proposed approach, we evaluate it in four continual learning benchmarks, two image classification tasks (MNIST \cite{mnist} and Tiny-ImageNet \cite{tiny_im}), one speech classification task (SpeechCommands \cite{speechcommands}) and one medical (Abdominal CT Scan) dataset (OrganA \cite{organa}).
-Each dataset is split into disjoint sets each containg a subset of the classes.
-MNIST, SpeechCommands, and OrganA are split into 5 tasks with 2 classes each.
-The more challenging task, Tiny ImageNet, is split into 10 tasks, each with 20 classes.

-We adopt standard neural network architectures and match the model complexity to the difficulty of the problem at hand.
-In MNIST, we use a three-layer MLP with ReLU activations.
-In Seq.
-SpeechCommands and OrganA, we use four- and five-layer CNNs, respectively, with ReLU activations, Batch Normalization and MaxPooling.
-In TinyImagenet, we use a ResNet-18 architecture \citep{resnet}.

-At each iteration $t$, models are trained using $f_{t-1}$ as initialization with a primal learning rate of $\eta_p=0.001$ in all datasets except TinyImagenet, where $\eta_p=0.01$ is used.
-The dual learning rate is set to $\eta_d=0.05$ or $\eta_d=0.5$ respectively.
-We adopt the baseline implementations of Mammoth\footnote{https://github.com/aimagelab/mammoth}, and use their reported hyperparameters for the baselines.
-We measure final average accuracy both in the Class Incremental Learning (CIL) and Task Incremental Learning (TIL) settings across 5 random seeds.
-More details about the forgetting tolerance parameter $\epsilon_k$ are presented in Section \ref{sec:abl_eps}.

-We evaluate both the memory partition (PDCL) and memory partition with sample selection (PDCL-S) methods, and compare their performance with the baseline approaches presented in Appendix \ref{app:rel_work} that are most related to our work, namely Experience Replay \citep{expreplay} with Reservoir sampling, X-DER \citep{boschini2022class}, GSS \citep{gss} and iCARL \citep{icarl}.
-Additional experimental details and results can be found in Appendix~\ref{app:exp_details}.